IBM/ce-cns/documentation/push-to-container-registry.md

 nano ce-deploy-apps.sh
 ```

-2. In case you have just change the repository name, you only have to replace `tsuedbroecker` with your value and it should work.
+2. In case you have just changed the repository name, you only have to replace `tsuedbroecker` with your value and it should work.

 ```sh
 ...